mousemke/flounder/README.md

 Usage
 =====

-Flounder can be used in vanilla js or with react.
+Flounder can be used in vanilla js or with react, requirejs, jquery, and microbe

 ```
 // vanilla